ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/01-preparing-android-projects-for-liferay-screens.markdown

 required to incorporate any changes you make to them.
 Syncing also downloads and installs any new dependencies, like the Liferay Screens dependency that you just added.
 Sync the Gradle files now by clicking the *Sync Now* link in the message.
-The following screenshot shows an edited `build.gradle` file with the Sync Now link highlighted by a red box:
+The following screenshot shows the top of an edited `build.gradle` file with the Sync Now link highlighted by a red box:

 ![Figure 2: After editing the app module's `build.gradle` file, click *Sync Now* to incorporate the changes in your app.](../../../images/screens-android-gradle-sync.png)